 - 1. The employee must make application for the benefit, it is not automatic. - 2.
 No member of the bank shall be granted sick leave until his/her own sick, vacation and comp leave has been exhausted. - 3.
 Once the employee has exhausted all leave time available, there is a five-day waiting period in which the employee must go without pay. - 4.
 A maximum of 30 days or 240 hours each fiscal year may be withdrawn by a member meeting the requirements.
 VRS Hybrid employees may only withdraw ten days or 80 hours from the bank and only during the first year of employment. - 5.
 Participating members must meet the requirements of statements two (2) and three (3) at the beginning of each fiscal year before borrowing from the bank again. - 6.
 Members utilizing sick leave days from the bank will not have to replace these days except as a regular contributing member of the bank. - 7.
 Termination of membership from the bank, termination of employment, resignation or retirement from the County will not permit an employee to withdraw his/her previously contributed days. - 8.
 The Sick Leave Bank may also be used by an enrolled employee for an illness or injury of an immediate family member of the enrolled employee.
 Immediate family members consist of spouse, parent, son, daughter, brother, sister, grandparents, grandchild, stepchildren, stepparents, legal guardian and same relatives of the spouse.
-Said illness or injury shall be certified by a doctor as FMLA for a family member's serious health condition.

-- 9. Extenuating circumstances and approval of all Sick Leave Bank usage shall be considered by the Supervisor, County Administrator and Human Resources. - 10.
+Said illness or injury shall be certified by a doctor as FMLA for a family member's serious health condition. - 9.
+Extenuating circumstances and approval of all Sick Leave Bank usage shall be considered by the Supervisor, County Administrator and Human Resources. - 10.
 Days in the Sick Leave Bank that are not utilized will be carried over to the next year. - 11.
 All Sick Leave Bank usage for employees will run concurrently with FMLA and the appropriate doctor's certification will be required for both the employee and the family member. - 12.
 Employees are required to have ongoing communication with their supervisor and Human Resources regarding their intention to return to work and must establish a return to work date.

-Transfer of Sick Leave Days:

-Additional Sick Leave Bank days may be transferred by a participant in the Sick Leave Bank to another specific member of the Sick Leave Bank under the following conditions:
+Additional Sick Leave Bank Days: Additional Sick Leave Bank days may be requested under the following conditions:

-- 1. An employee who is an existing participant wishing to transfer sick leave days must complete the Request for Transfer of Sick Leave Days form and submit it to the Human Resources Department. - 2.
-The employee receiving the transferred Sick Leave Bank days must have used the maximum of thirty (30) days allowed. - 3.
-The maximum number of additional days that may be transferred by a single employee is ten (10) days. - 4.
-The maximum number of days allowed to be transferred to an employee by all contributing employees shall be thirty (30) days, for a maximum total usage from the bank of sixty (60) days.
+- 1. An employee who is an existing participant must complete the Request for Additional Sick Leave Days form and submit it to the Human Resources Department. - 2.
+The employee must have already exhausted the maximum thirty (30) days allowed as a VRS Plan I or Plan II employee.
+Hybrid Plan members are capped at fifteen (15) days. - 3.
+The maximum number of days allowed from the bank shall be capped at sixty (60) days.